 Conclusions and future research

 In this paper, considering flexible project structures, we study the models and algorithms for the RLP-PS.
 We present a nonlinear integer programming model for the RLP-PS and transform it into an equivalent linear integer programming model.
-To efficiently solve the RLP-PS, we design a TSHA and an improved GA from the perspectives of problem decomposition and integration, respectively.
+To efficiently solve the RLP-PS, we design a TSHA and a customized GA from the perspectives of problem decomposition and integration, respectively.
 In our GA, by analyzing the characteristics of the RLP-PS, we devise a problem-specific schedule encoding/decoding mechanism, a crossover operator, a mutation operator and a local improvement method.

 Based on the extended PSPLIB benchmark dataset, we conduct extensive computational experiments to validate our algorithms and compare them with the exact solver CPLEX and the existing metaheuristic algorithm.
 The experimental results show that the gap between the solutions obtained by our GA and the optimal solutions is less than 1.5% when solving small-scale instances.
 Our GA is also competitive when solving large-scale instances.
 Sensitivity analysis is also performed to further analyze the performance of our GA.
 Our method provides support for project managers to determine appropriate project structures and level resource utilizations in flexible project structure environments.